 Is it any good?

-Director (and choreographer) Shankman, who's best known for formulaic romantic and family comedies, has done what 2005's The Producers utterly failed to do: capture both the essence of the Broadway show's magic and the original film's timeless camp value to create a memorable movie musical.
+Director (and choreographer) Shankman captures both the essence of the Broadway show's magic and the original film's timeless camp value to create a memorable movie musical.
+Shankman is best known for formulaic romantic and family comedies, but he successfully achieved here what 2005's The Producers utterly failed to do.
 (Oh, and that cutie pie Efron definitely helps, too.)

 Travolta should consider his role a gift, since he's more enchanting as Mrs. Turnblad than he's been on screen in more than a decade.
 And as Mrs. Turnblad's husband, Wilbur, Christopher Walken again perfects his mastery of slow talking and soft shoeing.
 Waters himself couldn't have cast a better mom and pop odd couple.
 Some of the best songs and moves belong to the "Negro Day" dancers, like smooth-talking Seaweed (Elijah Kelly, who deserves an Efron-esque following of his own after this stand-out performance).
 And Queen Latifah's ballad "I Know Where I've Been" touchingly accompanies a civil-rights march calling for on-air desegregation.